 A few years ago I learnt the hard way that on trips where I am doing multiple days of 25km+ I get hot spots on the balls of my feet so I visited my podiatrist and asked her to teach me how to tape my feet.
 The image below is the end result.
 I now only tape the front section of my feet, and occasionally my right heal (my left is usually fine) and this works a treat and I can now easily average 30km+ days without getting hotspots in this area.

 The other issue that I have is that I grip with my toes.
 It doesn’t matter what shoes I wear this has always ben an issue for me.
 So on the first couple of days of a big trip I put a bandaid around my left little toe (again I have weird walking habits).
 Eventually my feet toughen up and I stop taping.
 I wouldn’t have been able to complete my 1005km Bibbulmun Track Hike without taping so I now swear by it.

 In this image the entire soles of my feet and coming up to the side of the foot is taped.
-This is extreme and after playing around with this on my five week 1005km Bibbulmun Track Hike I soon discovered that I only needed to tape the foot portion of my feet and occasional my heals
+This is extreme and after playing around with this I soon discovered that I only needed to tape the front portion of my feet and occasionally my heals

-So you done everything you can to prevent blisters but it hasn’t worked so what do you do now?
+So you’ve done everything you can to prevent blisters but it hasn’t worked so what do you do now?